Accueil » Tips » Chlorella or spirulina: what are the differences and which should you choose?

 Two complementary foods

-A synergistic action
+A synergistic effect

 Chlorella and spirulina: two complementary foods

-How to consume them?
+How to consume them ?